Can my body use 100 grams meat protein in one sitting for muscle growth?

 Sustained amino acid availability

 Muscle protein synthesis requires a steady supply of leucine and other essential amino acids in the blood.
-With a 25-gram dose, amino acid levels in the blood (plasma amino acid availability) peak quickly and return to baseline within a few hours.
-This creates a short “anabolic window.”
+With a 25-gram dose, amino acid levels in the blood (plasma amino acid availability) typically rise and then return toward baseline within a few hours, creating a relatively short period of elevated substrate availability.

 Micro-definition: Anabolic window refers to the period after eating or exercising when the body is primed to build muscle tissue.